 But if you don’t know what causes your allergy, skin testing by an allergist can help figure it out.

-If you still don’t know or you can’t avoid the cause, a doctor who specializes in eye care and surgery -- an ophthalmologist -- may be able to help.
+If you still don’t know or you can’t avoid the cause, a doctor who specializes in eye care and surgery -- an ophthalmologist or optometrist -- may be able to help.

 If you have seasonal allergies, make an appointment with him prior to your allergic season.
 This will let you start treatment before your symptoms kick in.